Course of Study for Integrative Health Studies M.A.

 Integrative Wellness Management (2)

 Full-Time or Part-Time Curriculum: Students may complete the program in a minimum of two years.
 They may also pursue the curriculum on a part-time basis, and complete their course of study within five years.

 Advising: Students are required to set up advising appointments every semester, and to sign a contract intended to help them elucidate clear goals and work toward achieving their degrees.

-Integrative Seminar: The Integrative Seminar is the culminating course for the MA degree.
+Capstone: The Integrative Seminar is the culminating course for the MA degree.
 This seminar is a scholarly process designed to demonstrate critical knowledge in the students' area of study.
 It also demonstrates the ability to design, conduct, and assess applied research in integrative health and to engage professional skills.
 It provides an opportunity for students to reflect critically upon all work accomplished during the course of the program, while clarifying professional goals.
 Students must develop a focused interest and present a modified thesis on an integrative health research subject of their own interest.